 Insiders complain that the Revenue no longer even tries to put compliance at the centre of its work, that it has adopted ‘customer-friendly’ ideas from its American counterpart, even though the Americans have now found them to be a disaster.
 They point to the potent symbol that, under a PFI initiative, the Inland Revenue and Customs and Excise have sold their entire stock of 780 buildings to a property consortium, Mapeley, backed by the international financier George Soros and registered in the British Virgin Islands: the Inland Revenue, which is supposed to collect tax, has sold out to a landlord who is based in a tax haven.

-Revenue investigators are still attempting to do their job but, like teachers and railworkers, they are trapped in an organisation that frequently obstructs them.
-And unlike any other part of the public sector, the hidden crisis in the Revenue threatens not only its own customers but the funding on which every government department depends.
+Revenue investigators are still attempting to do their job but, like teachers or railworkers, they are trapped in an organisation that frequently obstructs them.
+And unlike any other part of the public sector, the hidden crisis in the Revenue threatens not only its own function but also the funding on which every government department depends.

 On the best available estimate, the annual total of undeclared UK tax for companies and individuals is some £25 billion.
 Last year, inspectors in the Inland Revenue’s compliance units managed to uncover only £4.5 billion of it – and that was nearly £1 billion less than the previous year, when they found £5.4 billion.
 The success rate of the Revenue’s compliance effort is now back at the same level it reached nine years ago.
 But nine years ago, the national tax bill was only a third of its current size: either tax avoidance and evasion have gone out of style, or the Inland Revenue’s success rate has collapsed by a factor of two thirds in the last decade.